Blake Christian

-Christian Hubble is an American professional wrestler currently signed to All Elite Wrestling (AEW) and Ring of Honor (ROH) under the ring name Blake Christian.
-He is known for his tenure with WWE under the ring name Trey Baxter.
-He has also wrestled for New Japan Pro Wrestling, Impact Wrestling, Game Changer Wrestling, Warrior Wrestling and Ring of Honor.
+Christian Hubble (born July 22, 1997), better known by his ring name Blake Christian, is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW).
+He also makes appearances for its sister promotion Ring of Honor (ROH) and on the independent circuit at Game Changer Wrestling (GCW), where he is a former GCW World Champion.

 Professional wrestling career

-Independent circuit (2017-present)
+Independent circuit (2017–2021)

-Christian began wrestling on the independent circuit in Tennessee in 2017.
+Christian began wrestling on the independent circuit in Tennessee in 2017 where he trained at the promotion "SWAG Wrestling".
 He spent three years with Game Changer Wrestling between 2019 and 2021.

 On 19 October 2019, Christian debuted for Impact Wrestling at All Glory, defeating Alex Zayne and Mark Wheeler.
 On January 9, 2021, he made his pay-per-view debut at Genesis, competing in the 2021 Super X Cup.
 His final pay-per-view appearance was at No Surrender.